OctopusDeployLabs/terraform-provider-octopusdeploy/docs/data-sources/channels.md

 Read-Only:

 - `description` (String) The description of this channel.
+- `git_reference_rules` (List of String) List of rules to restrict which Git references can be used with this channel when creating releases for version controlled projects.
+References must be fully qualified e.g. `refs/heads/main`.
+Supports glob patten syntax.
+- `git_resource_rules` (List of Object) List of rules to restrict which Git resources can be used with this channel when creating releases with external Git resources.
+Resources must be fully qualified e.g. `refs/heads/main`.
+Supports glob patten syntax. (see [below for nested schema](#nestedatt--channels--git_resource_rules))
 - `id` (String) The unique ID for this resource.
 - `is_default` (Boolean) Indicates if this is the default channel for the associated project.
 - `lifecycle_id` (String) The lifecycle ID associated with this channel.